 - Another major factor oiling the wheel of trafficking in the country is

 voodoo.
-Insiders in the trafficking business say once arrangements for victims’
+Insiders in the trafficking business say once arrangements for

-trips abroad are completed, traffickers seal the deal by taking the victims
+victims’ trips abroad are completed, traffickers seal the deal by taking the

-swear that they would never reveal the identities of their traffickers to
+to swear that they would never reveal the identities of their traffickers to

 anyone if arrested whether in the course of the journey or in the destination